A2 raw milk is becoming much more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.

 Heating milk to very high temperatures destroys many of the raw milk benefits and nutrients.
 And it also makes milk much harder to digest!

-It greatly extends the shelf life of milk, but greatly decreases the nutrition found in A1 or A2 raw milk.
+Pasteurization greatly extends the shelf life of milk, but will also greatly decreases the nutrition found in A1 or A2 raw milk.

-Grass fed cows that are fed no grains which primarily graze on lush green pastures all day (that is free of toxic chemicals) will probably produce the most nutrient dense raw milk.
+Dairy cows which primarily graze on lush green pastures all day (that is free of toxic chemicals) will produce the most nutrient dense raw milk.

 Hay and silage should be free of toxic herbicides and pesticides because this will be passed on to you.

-A2 raw milk is important, but it's also important to drink raw whole milk that comes from healthy cows primarily raised on healthy pastures.
+The bottom line: A2 raw milk is important, but it may be just as important to drink raw milk that comes from healthy cows primarily raised on green healthy pastures.

 Jerseys seem to originate from the Island of Jersey which is off the coast of France, but are also associated with Great Britain.